liza-wood/uc-strikevote/README.md

 # UC Strike Action: Digging into the data

-A repository for probing questions around graduate student pay in and beyond the University of California.
+A repository for digging in to questions around graduate student pay in and beyond the University of California.

 Read a summary of the findings here:
 * [Comparison of grad student pay across the country](https://bit.ly/3TEZ2Jd)